Compaq Presario: Compaq Presario 8000 series

 Hardware-wise, the processor options ranged from the Pentium 4 for Intel-powered models, and the Athlon and Athlon XP for AMD-powered models.
-Like the preceding 7000 series, it exclusively featured discrete graphics cards with no onboard options available.
-Discrete graphics card options included the low-end GeForce 2 MX, and the high-end GeForce 3 Ti200/Ti500 and Radeon All-In-Wonder.
-Unlike the previous 7000 series, it featured onboard audio as standard.
-A Creative Sound Blaster Live! sound card was also offered as an option.
+Much like the preceding 7000 series, it exclusively featured discrete graphics cards with no onboard options available.
+Discrete graphics card options ranged from the low-end GeForce 2 MX to the high-end GeForce 3 Ti200/Ti500 and Radeon All-In-Wonder.
+Unlike the previous 7000 series, however, it featured onboard audio as standard, which uses SoundMAX II/III AC'97 sound drivers; a Creative Sound Blaster Live!
+Value 5.1 sound card was also offered as an option, with some later 8000 series models including a Creative Sound Blaster Audigy sound card.
 Like other previously released models, the specs and features of the 8000 series can also be configured by the user via Compaq's build-to-order program known as "Built For You", which can be found via kiosks in retail stores or on Compaq's website.
 All models came with Windows XP Home Edition preinstalled, with Windows XP Professional being offered as an option for select 8000 series models.

 The 8000 series was produced concurrently with the value-oriented 5000 series, which continued to be produced with upgrades made to support newer hardware at the time due to its popularity.
 The other models, which consisted of the value-oriented 4000 series in 2001 and the mid-range 6000 series in 2002, were also produced.
-It was originally produced up until May 6, 2002, a few days after Compaq was acquired by HP on May 3, 2002.
-This makes it (alongside other models at the time) one of the last computers made by Compaq prior to the 2002 merger.

-After acquiring Compaq in 2002, HP continued production of the 8000 series (as well as the 4000 and 6000 series) until January 29, 2006, when it was discontinued alongside other pre-merger Presario models at the time in favor of new models in the post-merger lineup.
-This makes it one of the very few pre-merger models in the Presario lineup to be reintroduced following the 2002 merger.
+Production of the 8000 series (as well as other models in the "Series 5" generation, except the 5000 series which was discontinued earlier in January 2002 with limited production models being sold up until May 2002) continued under Compaq's ownership until May 8, 2002 (a few days after the completion of HP's acquisition of Compaq on May 3, and a day after the newly-merged company was launched on May 7), when the newly updated models were released under the ownership of HP.
+These models lasted until January 29, 2006, when it was discontinued alongside other pre-merger models at the time in favor of new models in the post-merger lineup.